 The CEILING function rounds a number up to the nearest specified multiple.

 The FLOOR function rounds a number down to the nearest specified multiple.
-(See Also: How Do You Find Standard Deviation On Google Sheets)
+(See Also: How To Enlarge Rows In Google Sheets)

 For example, to round 3.27 up to the nearest 0.5, you would use: